telerik/winforms-docs/datalayout/validation.md

 # Validation

-For the need of validation process we made two events (__ItemValidating, ItemValidated__) that are firing when the __Validating__ and __Validated__ events occur in the editors. __RadDataLayout__ provides three different ways to show to the users that some editors do not match the validation criteria – `Validation Label`, `Error Provider` and `Validation Panel`.
+For the need of the validation process we made two events (__ItemValidating, ItemValidated__) that are firing when the __Validating__ and __Validated__ events occur in the editors. __RadDataLayout__ provides three different ways to show to the users that some editors do not match the validation criteria – *Validation Label*, *Error Provider* and *Validation Panel*.
 In the following tutorial we will demonstrate how to use a validation panel together with Error provider.

 1\.
-For the purpose of this tutorial, we will create a new class `Employee` with a couple of exposed properties.
+For the purpose of this tutorial, we will create a new class **Employee** with a couple of exposed properties.
 By binding __RadDataLayout__ to object from this type we will generate several items:

 {{source=..\SamplesCS\DataLayout\DataLayoutValidation.cs region=DataLayoutEmployee}}
 {{source=..\SamplesVB\DataLayout\DataLayoutValidation.vb region=DataLayoutEmployee}}